anthonykevins/academic-kickstart/content/projects/_index.md

 ---

-Below you will find a selection of my ongoing and past major research projects, as well as a sample of my publications on each theme.
+Below you will find a selection of my work on funded research projects, as well as a sample of my publications on each theme.
 A complete list of my published research can be found on the [Publications](https://anthonykevins.github.io/publications/) page -- which includes links to open-access copies of my articles -- or via my [CV](https://anthonykevins.github.io/files/CV.pdf).

 &nbsp;